daggerok/daggerok.github.io/src/blog/2023-ICT/README.md

 * 7 - We expect price will reach +VI higher
 * 8 - We also can expect that price should at least touch Equilibrium (50% or Dealer Range)
 * 9 - Finally our expectations is that price can potentially reach -FVG (Bearish Fair Value Gap)

+On a weekly charts each Saturday or Sunday we should anticipate where candle is likelihood should expand, lower or higher? - This is our weekly bias.
+Benefit of doing this is our orientation for lower timeframe, because we will know what we will expect from price, so we submit ourselves to believe that price should go in our direction according to our biggest odds and our idea comes from weekly and daily charts...

 -BB (Bearish Breaker Block) can be identified if price was closed below Breaker down close candle, so even if price has -FVG upper we should not expect that price will come back up to it.